clusterlink-net/clusterlink/website/content/en/docs/main/getting-started/users.md

    This command will create the certificate files `cert.pem` and `key.pem`
     in a directory named `<fabric_name>`/`<peer_name>`.
     The `--path <path>` flag can be used to change the directory location.
-    The `--name` option is optional, and by default, "default_fabric" will be used.
+    Here too, the `--name` option is optional, and by default, "default_fabric" will be used.

 {{< notice note >}}
 All the peer certificates in the fabric should be created from the same fabric CA files in step 1.